33 Inspiring Cancer Quotes From Survivors

 “Sometimes you gotta take a bullet to dodge a cannonball.”

-Talk about optimism: After a heart attack, Joel Slaven went in for open heart surgery.
+Talk about optimism: After a heart attack, Joel Slaven went in for open-heart surgery.
 Upon waking, he learned that his surgeon had found lung cancer.
 “I survived lung cancer because my disease was discovered early and by accident,” he says.
 “My doctor says I’ll live decades, which will mean my mid-90s.
 I’ll take it!”
-As Slaven’s daughter, Samantha, tells Reader’s Digest, “it’s a classic tale of good coming from bad.”
-Find out how cancer can be detected before symptoms start.
+As Slaven’s daughter, Samantha, says, “it’s a classic tale of good coming from bad.”

 “My cancer made me value motherhood more than I’d ever have imagined.”

-Brenna Carswell was only a child when she fought for her life against leukemia.
+As a child, Brenna Carswell was fighting for her life against leukemia.
 Twenty-six years later, she still can’t believe she’s a mom.
-“I never had a childhood,” Brenna tells Reader’s Digest.
+“I never had a childhood,” Brenna says.
 “In and out of hospitals—I had to grow up really fast.”
 Being a mom is a gift she never even thought to wish for when she was a child, but it’s a gift she’s grateful for every single day.

 “I learned to squeeze the juice out of life every single day.”